 Short-term Care: Facilitates Functional Improvement

-This metric measures the percent of short-term care residents who experienced functional improvements.
+This datapoint is a measure of the percentage of short-term care residents that experienced functional improvements.

 - Munson Medical CenterAcute Care Hospitals 0.2 miles away1105 Sixth Street Traverse City Michigan 49684Voluntary non-profit - Other(231) 935-5000

 - Munson Dialysis Center0.65 miles away4062 W Royal Dr Traverse City Michigan 49684CMS Rating: 5 stars Dialysis Stations: 18 (231) 935-0447